 The EEO complaints program processes informal and formal allegations of discrimination through EEO Counseling or ADR, EEO investigations, Final Agency Decisions, appeals compliance, case statistical analysis and reporting.

-Any employee or job applicant who believes that he/she has been discriminated against on the basis of race, color, religion, sex, national origin, age, disability, or reprisal for prior EEO activity must contact an EEO Counselor within 45 calendar days of the alleged discriminatory act.
+Any FEC employee or job applicant who believes that he/she has been discriminated against on the basis of race, color, religion, sex, national origin, age, disability, or reprisal for prior EEO activity must contact an EEO Counselor within 45 calendar days of the alleged discriminatory act.

 The Affirmative Employment Program is responsible for promoting equal opportunity and eliminating discriminatory practices and policies by monitoring and analyzing the Commission's personnel polices, practices, and workforce profiles.

 The Special Emphasis Program is a management program.
 Its primary objective is to identify barriers to the recruitment and advancement of special emphasis group members, devise solutions and draft plans to implement the solutions.
 The Commission's recognized special emphasis group members are:

 If you have any questions concerning this page or the EEO process feel free to contact the EEO staff at: firstname.lastname@example.org.